Richardforphys/AstroStatistics/AML/Notebooks/AstroGW/readme.md

 +---AstroGW
 |   |   LAL_vs_AN.ipynb     →  comparison between GW150914 signal generated with LALSim and computed with Post-Newtonian equations
 |   |   RingMassesGW.ipynb  →  let's see what happens to N masses on a ring as a GW passes through them
+|   |   RealData.ipynb      →  Use LIGO open data to exercise on filtering and detection of GW signals
 |   |
 |   +---GW-signals
 |   |   |   GW150914.txt   →  simulated GW150914 signal with LALSim